diana2022/Yujie-Zheng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-i am a year 2 student
+I'm a third year master student from [the math department of CNU ](https://math.cnu.edu.cn/index.htm), [Capital Normal University](https://www.cnu.edu.cn/).
+My research interest includes topics relative to Weil conjecture, Perverse sheaves, algebraic stack and their cohomology.

 A data-driven personal website